codingitforward/cic2022/README.md

 ### Introduction
 The [Civic Innovation Corps](https://www.codingitforward.com/summer-fellowships) is empowering the next generation of technology leaders to innovate at the intersections of technology and public service in state, county, and local government offices across the United States.
 Fellows work across software engineering, data, design, and product management to deliver policy, improve systems, and strengthen products on behalf of the American people.

-We are grateful for agency partners who provided our Fellows with the opportunity to serve and grow this summer:
+We are grateful for host office partners who provided our Fellows with the opportunity to serve and grow this summer:
 - **Arapahoe County, CO:** Department of Information Technology Digital Services Team
 - **Athens-Clarke County, GA:** County Manager
 - **Austin, TX:** Transportation (Data & Technology Services)